Chances of Swiss-EU treaty deal this month have vanished, sources say

 The logjam is intact before Swiss parliamentary elections on Oct.
 20 and a new European Commission headed by Germany's Ursula von der Leyen takes office at the start of next month.
 Progress on the treaty stalled last year after more than four years of negotiations.
 The terms of the proposed agreement called for Switzerland to routinely adopt the rules of the EU single market -- vital for the export-reliant Swiss economy -- and provide a more effective way to resolve disputes.

-It ran aground amid opposition that spanned the normally pro-Europe centre-left to the anti-EU far right.
+It ran aground amid opposition that spanned the normally pro-Europe center-left to the anti-EU far right.
 Critics say the treaty infringes Swiss sovereignty to the extent that it would never get through parliament or pass a referendum under Switzerland's direct democracy.
-President Ueli Mauer of the far-right Swiss People's Party is seeking to meet von der Leyen, whom he knows from when both were defence ministers of their neighbouring countries.
+President Ueli Mauer of the far-right Swiss People's Party is seeking to meet von der Leyen, whom he knows from when both were defense ministers of their neighboring countries.

 But without a commitment from Maurer's cabinet colleagues to press ahead, a summit would bear little fruit while the clock ticks toward more retaliatory steps from Brussels.
 Dismayed by Swiss foot-dragging, the European Commission has already barred EU-based investors from trading on Swiss stock exchanges -- a measure the Swiss circumvented by outlawing the trading of Swiss shares on EU markets.